Share this page

 DATE: October 18, 2024

-IDF is pleased to announce the establishment of a new award and prize for ‘early-career’ scientists and/or technologists to recognize their work in the dairy science and technology field – The IDF Professor Pavel Jelen Early Career Scientist Prize.
-The award has been named in honor of Professor Pavel (Paul) Jelen, a Czech born scientist who has spent his career based in Canada and the US, developing academic work on Dairy Food Science and Technology, and encouraging, mentoring, and educating students and early-career scientists and technologists, and who recognizes the importance of communication.
+IDF is pleased to announce the establishment of an award and prize for early-career scientists and/or technologists to recognize their work in the Dairy Science and Technology field – The IDF Professor Pavel Jelen Early Career Scientist Prize.
+The award has been named in honor of Professor Pavel (Paul) Jelen, a Czech-born scientist who has spent his career based in Canada and the US.
+He developed academic work on Dairy Food Science and Technology, encouraging, mentoring and educating students and early-career scientists and technologists.
+The importance of communication was recognized in his work.

 Purpose of the award